 How is Playcentre different from other ECE options?

-Playcentres cater for children from birth to school age and are licensed ECEs that are run cooperatively by parents and whānau.
+Playcentres cater for children from birth to school age and are licensed early childhood education (ECE) services that are run cooperatively by parents and whānau.
 Playcentre creates a sense of belonging and community as families share responsibilities for their centre and have the opportunity to create a village and support network.

 For many parents, Playcentre is their choice of early education because they want to see and be part of how their child learns and develops through play.

-Playcentre’s overriding philosophy is that parents are the first educators of their children and its centres all around the country foster the involvement of whānau.
+Playcentre’s overriding philosophy is that parents are the first and best educators of their tamariki and its centres all around the country foster the involvement of whānau.

-This unique opportunity sets Playcentre apart from all other early childhood education (ECE) services.
+This unique opportunity sets Playcentre apart from all other ECE services.

 Playcentre creates a sense of belonging and community as families share responsibilities and decision making.